Appliances · Resale guide

 Table 2 — Third-Party Repair Shops (cheaper, with tradeoffs):

-Annual running cost estimate: ₹1,500-₹3,000 budget for general wear-and-tear and minor fixes, plus one major repair (like gimbal or battery) likely in years 3-4 of ownership.
+Annual running cost estimate: Budget around ₹1,500-₹3,000 for wear-and-tear at this age, plus expect one major repair (like a gimbal or battery replacement) likely every 2-3 years.

 Known Issues — Reported by Real DJI Osmo Pocket 4 Owners